3 Days in Lyon – The Perfect Itinerary

 Tucked away in the winding cobblestoned streets, these small eateries offer the best Lyonnaise cuisine.
 Some of the dishes you’ll find on the menu include coq-au-vin, quenelles, and duck pâté.

-While many restaurants claim to be a traditional bouchon, there are only 20 ‘real’ ones in Lyon.
-So, make sure to keep your eyes peeled when choosing where to eat.
+While many restaurants claim to be a traditional bouchon, only 20 are ‘official.’

 Below is a list of the best bouchons in Vieux Lyon: